eduardovichmsc/eduardovichmsc/README.md

 - 👋 Hi, I’m @eduardovichmsc
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend Developing using React Framework
 - 🌱 I’m currently learning React, React Native, TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: eduardovdarzhan@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: i also make music - Darzhan Eduardovich
+- ⚡ Fun fact: i make music - Darzhan Eduardovich

 <!---
 eduardovichmsc/eduardovichmsc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.